evmos/testing/multi-node-setup.md

 make localnet-start
 ```

-This will create the `localnet/build` directory where all nodes configurations sit.
+This will create the `localnet/build` directory where all node configurations sit.
 These are used as volumes for each of the nodes.

 The `genesis.json` is generated and shared among all nodes.